 PREACHING: During the worship a sermon from God's Word is presented to the congregation by a preacher or minister.
 This allows every person in attendance to learn what the Bible teaches and for everyone to be edified and encouraged to live a faithful life to God.
 Again, the early Christians "continued steadfastly in the apostles' doctrine..."
 (Acts 2:42).

-THE LORD'S SUPPER: Sunday worship also includes the observance of the Lord's Supper.
+OBSERVANCE OF THE LORD'S SUPPER: Held at the beginning of each Sunday morning and Sunday evening worship service.
+Self contained unleavened bread and fruit of the vine containers are available in the foyer for your convenience and safety.
 The bread and the fruit of the vine symbolize the body and blood of the Lord as He was crucified (I Cor.
 11:23-25).
 This memorial supper is observed each first day of the week in keeping with apostles example: "Upon the first day of the week when the disciples came together to break bread, Paul preached unto them ready to depart on the morrow and continued his speech until midnight" (Acts 20:7).
-The Lord's supper is offered at the beginning of worship.
-Self contained unleavened bread and fruit of the vine containers are available in the foyer for your convenience and safety.

-GIVING: Paul writes in 1 Corinthians 16:2, "Upon the first day of the week let every one of you lay by him in store as God hath prospered him that there be no gatherings when I come".
+GIVING: Containers are available at the back of the main auditorium on each side so that offerings can be made at any time.
+Paul writes in 1 Corinthians 16:2, "Upon the first day of the week let every one of you lay by him in store as God hath prospered him that there be no gatherings when I come".
 So each Sunday Christians give back to the Lord as they have prospered.
 The offering is used to do the work of the church, including evangelism, edification, and benevolence.
-Containers are available in the main auditorium so that offerings can be made at any time.

 Hear God’s word: Mark 12:29, Acts 2:22